Decreasing safety standards for vehicles transporting farm workers, says B.C. regulatory report - BC Local News

-An inter-agency B.C. regulatory body formed to ensure the safety conditions of farm workers has released a report showing the vehicles transporting farm workers have seen a decrease in safety standards.
+An inter-agency B.C. regulatory body formed to ensure the safety conditions of farm workers has released a report showing the vehicles transporting these workers have seen a decrease in safety standards.

-The Farm Workers’ Inter-Agency Compliance Committee was set up following an Abbotsford 2007 bus crash which left three people dead.
+The Farm Workers’ Inter-Agency Compliance Committee was set up following the 2007 bus crash which left three people dead in Abbotsford.

 The regulatory committee’s second-quarter inspections ended on June 30 and found 28 per cent of the 49 vehicles looked at failed to meet proper standards.
 In comparison, only one of 30 vehicles failed inspections during this period last year.